 To thrive, protected forests also depend on the health of nearby land, much of which is privately owned, including by commercial timber companies.
 Finally, we do not yet know the impact that the Earth’s changing climate will have on the size, strength and survival of redwood trees and forests.
-The League is leading an effort to study redwoods and climate change.
+Save the Redwoods League is leading an effort to study redwoods and climate change.

 With all these challenges before us, we are at risk of losing these magical places forever.

 You Can Help